webix-hub/docs/data/desktop/material_design.md

 ###Text and Background

-The following css classes are available for text:
+The following CSS classes are available for text:

 - text_primary
 - text_info